Bidirectional text: Chinese characters and other CJK scripts

 On the right side of this Hainan Airlines aircraft, the text runs from right to left (空航南海).

 The left side of this Hainan Airlines aircraft, however, shows the text running from left to right (海南航空).

 A photo that shows text on both sides of a China Post vehicle.
 On the right door, china post appears as tsop anihc.

 Boustrophedon

-Boustrophedon is a writing style found in ancient Greek inscriptions, in Old Sabaic (an Old South Arabian language) and in Hungarian runes.
+Boustrophedon is a writing style found in ancient Greek inscriptions, Old Sabaic (an Old South Arabian language), Hungarian runes, and the Rongorongo script of Rapa Nui (Easter Island).
 This method of writing alternates direction, and usually reverses the individual characters, on each successive line.

 Moon type

 Moon type is an embossed adaptation of the Latin alphabet invented as a tactile alphabet for the blind.

 Initially the text changed direction (but not character orientation) at the end of the lines.

 Special embossed lines connected the end of a line and the beginning of the next.

 Around 1990, it changed to a left-to-right orientation.